 By this point, you’ll probably feel a little chilly, but when you wrap that towel around yourself, do not be tempted to touch your hair.
 This is vital.
 “The rough texture of the towel will disturb the cuticle and separate curls, leading to frizz,” adds King.

 I used to loathe even the best hair dryers.
 But as it turns out, I was just using them all wrong.

 Now I don’t even attempt to dry my hair without the Ghd Air Diffuser (£15).
 It has a particularly wide diameter of 15 centimetres, meaning it gives curls room to form without being blasted with hot (and damaging) air.

 Gravity is your best friend here.
 “Tip your head upside down and guide sections of hair into the diffuser head, holding in place for 15 seconds before moving on to the next section,” says King.
 He recommends starting with the highest temperature and turning it down as hair starts to dry out.

-Take it from me: Avoid touching the hair with your fingers whilst drying at all costs; otherwise, you risk upsetting the curl pattern.
+Take it from me: avoid touching the hair with your fingers whilst drying at all costs; otherwise, you risk upsetting the curl pattern.
 “Put your spare hand in your pocket otherwise you'll find yourself subconsciously playing with your hair,” King promises.
 As you'll have witnessed in the above video, I am NOT good at following my own advice on this point.

 STEP 4: THE REFRESH